rumnoodle/docs/languages/rust/rust.md

 ## References

-* The Rust Programming Language
+* The Rust Programming Language ([https://doc.rust-lang.org/book/](https://doc.rust-lang.org/book/ "Link to the Rust Programming Language book"), retreived: 2023-10-21)
+* [https://crates.io](https://crates.io "Link to crates.io, open source collection of crates"), a collection of open source crates to import and use in projects